 POWR, an affiliate of the Pennsylvania Environmental Council, administers the River of the Year program with funding from DCNR.
 Presented annually since 1983, this year’s 2018 designation was awarded to the Loyalsock Creek.

 “We are excited to kick-off, for the ninth year, the public on-line voting process for Pennsylvania River of the Year,” POWR Director Janet Sweeney said.
 “The River of the Year program is a great way for us to highlight the opportunities and challenges facing the state’s waterways.
 The River of the Year connects thousands of Pennsylvanians to our treasured waterways.”

 After a waterway is chosen for the annual honor, local groups implement a year-round slate of activities and events to celebrate the river, including a paddling trip, or sojourn.
 The organization nominating the winning river will receive a $10,000 leadership grant from DCNR to help fund River of the Year activities.

 POWR and DCNR also work with local organizations to create a free, commemorative poster celebrating the River of the Year.

-The River of the Year sojourn is just one of many paddling trips supported by DCNR and POWR each year.
+The River of the Year sojourn is among many paddling trips supported each year by DCNR and POWR.
 An independent program, the Pennsylvania Sojourn Program, is a unique series of a dozen such trips on the state’s rivers.
-These water-based journeys for canoeists, kayakers and others raise awareness of the environmental, recreational, tourism and heritage values of rivers.
+The water-based journeys for canoeists, kayakers and others raise awareness of the environmental, recreational, tourism and heritage values of rivers.
 For more information about the sojourns, visit pawatersheds.org.

-To learn more about DCNR’s Rivers Program, visit www.dcnr.pa.gov (click on “Rivers”).
+To learn more about DCNR’s Rivers Program, visit www.dcnr.pa.gov (go to “Conservation” and click on “Water”).